 At Thrive for Life Chiropractic, our relationship is with you.
 We make recommendations and act on what we believe is in your best interests, not the interests of your insurance company, Medicare, or any other third parties.
 Payment for the services and/or products you receive from us is, therefore, your responsibility.
 We are happy to provide you with receipts for the services and/or products you have paid for and received from us, but you are responsible for any reimbursement claims you wish to make from third parties and understanding the terms under which those claims can be made.

-In order to provide you with our best recommendations, a thorough physical examination must be performed.
+In most cases, physical assessment is necessary in order to provide our best service to you.
 This may include the following:

-physical palpationpostural analysisspinal flexibility assessmentfunctional leg length analysisbalance assessmentmeasurement of height, weight and - waist circumferencegrip strengthheart rate variability (HRV) via electrocardiograph (ECG)manual muscle testing (kinesiology)other procedures that your chiropractor considers to be clinically relevant
+physical palpationpostural analysisflexibility/mobility assessmentfunctional leg length analysisbalance assessmentmeasurement of height, weight and waist circumferencegrip strengthheart rate variability (HRV) via electrocardiograph (ECG)manual muscle testing (kinesiology)other procedures that your chiropractor considers to be clinically relevant

 The intention of the care provided at Thrive for Life Chiropractic is to assist the release of stored energy that is causing tension and disharmony in your body-mind so that this energy can be integrated and used constructively for healing and growth.
 Our primary strategy for achieving this is by applying gentle chiropractic adjustments to specific points on your body based on our analysis.

 We expect positive outcomes for your life and wellbeing as a result of the care we recommend (otherwise we wouldn't recommend it!); however, it is important to understand that the care we provide is not intended to treat or cure any specific condition(s).
-Our working premise is simply that when there is balance and harmony in your body-mind, life becomes better.
+Our working premise is simply that when there is balance and harmony in your body-mind, life becomes better and healing occurs more efficiently and effortlessly.
 That is our goal for you.

 Given that each person is unique, the exact outcomes experienced (and the journey toward those outcomes) is likely to vary between individuals.